 Thermal paste, also known as thermal compound or thermal grease, is essential in maintaining optimal temperatures in your computer’s CPU or GPU.
 Proper storage of thermal paste is crucial to ensure its effectiveness and longevity.
-In this guide, we’ll walk you through the steps to store thermal paste correctly, ensuring it remains in prime condition for future use.

 Choosing the Right Storage Environment